International Baccalaureate Careers Programme

 Group 1.
 Native Language (English, Spanish, Italian, German, Polish)

 Group 4.
-Sciences (Biology, Chemistry, Physics, Computer Science, Nature of Science, Environmental Studies)
+Sciences (Biology, Chemistry, Physics, Sports Science, Nature of Science, Environmental Studies)

 Group 5.
 Mathematics